ocsix6/mobility-analysis-coroproate-wifi/README.md

-# User mobility analysis in a coorporate WiFi network using data mining techniques.
+# User mobility analysis in a corporate WiFi network using data mining techniques.

 ## Explanation